Torpedo Factory Art Center

-The Torpedo Factory Art Center is the former U.S. Naval Torpedo Station, a naval munitions factory on the banks of the Potomac River in Old Town, Alexandria, Virginia which was converted into an art center in 1974.
-The facility is located at 105 N. Union Street, near the eastern end of King Street.
+The Torpedo Factory Art Center is the former U.S. Naval Torpedo Station, a naval munitions factory on the banks of the Potomac River in Old Town, Alexandria, Virginia, which was converted into an art center in 1974.
+The facility is located at 105 North Union Street, near the eastern end of King Street.

-The Torpedo Factory Art Center is home to the largest number of publicly accessible working artist studios in the U.S. Each year, more than a half-million visitors interact with its community of artists.
-As of March 2022, it housed 82 artists' studios, 8 galleries, and workshops, with some 165 professional visual artists who work in a variety of media, including painting, ceramics, photography, jewelry, stained glass, fiber, printmaking, and sculpture.
+The Torpedo Factory Art Center is home to the largest number of publicly accessible working artist studios in the United States.
+Each year, more than a half-million visitors interact with its community of artists.
+As of March 2022, it housed 82 artists' studios, eight galleries, and workshops, with some 165 professional visual artists who work in a variety of media, including painting, ceramics, photography, jewelry, stained glass, fiber, printmaking, and sculpture.
 The Torpedo Factory has become a model of creative placemaking for other communities.

 Artists are selected as part of an annual jury and re-jury process.
 Once accepted, they receive a three-year lease of publicly subsidized rent.